Yurilucaslima17/-showcase_products_api/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## About Project

+This project utilizes [Ant Design](https://ant.design/) for most of visual design.
+The data from the project is from [Rick and Morty api](https://rickandmortyapi.com/) which is requested by Axios.

+## Future Features

+Successfully componentize all api requests, add pokemon api request (on going), fix authentication errors, successfully implement favorites feature

 ## Learn More

 To learn more about Next.js, take a look at the following resources: